 State Opera of South Australia and as principal baritone with the ground-breaking Australian touring opera company "Co-Opera" as Papageno (The Magic Flute), Marcello (La Bohème), Silvio (Pagliacci), Figaro (The Marriage of Figaro), Escamillo (Carmen).
 He later made his principal debut for SOSA as Pooh-Bah (The Mikado) and Yamadori (Madama Butterfly).
 Also with Opera Australia in Sydney, where he made his debut as Luiz (The Gondoliers) and Yamadori (Madama Butterfly).

-In 1997 Grant won the prestigious Thomas Elder Overseas Scholarship to study on the postgraduate opera course with Elizabeth Robson at the Royal College of Music in London.
+Thomas Elder Overseas Scholarship to study on the postgraduate opera course with Elizabeth Robson at the Royal College of Music in London.
 This scholarship was given to the most promising student from the Elder Conservatorium to have graduated within the previous five years.
 He was also generously sponsored by the Victoria League for Commonwealth Friendship, who donated accommodation at their student house in Bayswater for the period of his studies.

 Whilst at the RCM, he sang Sid in Britten's Albert Herring, Count Almaviva (Le nozze di Figaro) conducted by Sir Colin Davis and the title role in Britten's Owen Wingrave as well as the Learned Judge (Trial by Jury) in the Musée d'Orsay in Paris.
 Other early UK appearances included Schaunard (La Bohème) with British Youth Opera, Rafaele (Jewels of the Madonna) for University College Opera, Guglielmo (Cosi fan tutte) and Figaro (Barber of Seville) for Clonter Opera, Harlekin (Ariadne auf Naxos) in the Dartington Festival and Dandini (Cinderella) for the Mananan Festival.